How to Open a Bar in California

 Need Legal Help Opening a Bar?

 Post your legal needs on UpCounsel, get free quotes, and connect with quality business attorneys today so that they can help you navigate the legal requirements for opening your bar.
 Posting your legal need gets you free custom quotes from the top 5% of lawyers on UpCounsel.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.